evm100/UltraLights/UltraNodeV5/docs/mqtt.md

 * General commands reply with `{ "status": "ok" }`.
 * `ws/set` echoes the chosen effect and its parameters.

 To retrieve the full device state, publish an empty JSON object to `ul/<node-id>/cmd/status`.
 The node then responds on `ul/<node-id>/evt/status` with a detailed snapshot describing each strip and channel.
-The `color` field is meaningful only when the corresponding strip effect is `solid`.
+The `color` fields in the `ws` and `rgb` sections are meaningful only when the corresponding strip effect is `solid`.

 ## Publishing from Python